Red-Nguyen/-Unsupervised-Learning-Project/README.md

 Part IV: PCA - Principal Component Analysis
 	- Analyze variance explained by each principal component.
+	- Cluster analysis:
+        - Cluster 0:  Given their high spending on Milk, Grocery, and Detergents_Paper but lower spending on Detergents_Paper and frozen products, this cluster likely represents stores that don't focus on perishable items.
+These could be smaller supermarkets or convenience stores.
+        - Cluster 1: Given their high spending on Fresh items and low spending on Delicassen and Detergents_Paper, these are likely establishments that need a lot of fresh produce.
+This points towards restaurants, cafes, or fresh markets.
+        - Cluster 2: This cluster has a diversified spending pattern, leaning more towards Fresh, Milk, and Grocery items, but also has a significant spend on Delicassen.
+This could represent larger supermarkets or hypermarkets which have a broad range of items, including specialty or delicacy items.
 Part V: Conclusion
 	1. EDA:
 		- The data does not follow a normal distribution.